tj/n/README.md

 The global `npm` packages are not changed by the install, with the exception of `npm` itself which is part of the Node.js install.

+## Contributing

+We're excited that you're considering helping work on our package.
+[Please see our contributing guidlines for additional guidance.](https://github.com/tj/n/blob/master/CONTRIBUTING.md)